12 Places to Get Free Internet Access

 While coffee shops and co-working spaces are great, most aren’t open 24 hours.
 Whether you work online at irregular hours, or you just want to get on the web any time, there are places where you can find free Wi-Fi all day and night.

 Most people don’t think of the airport as a place to hang out.
-But if you want free Wi-Fi, you might consider going to an airport.
+But if you want free Wi-Fi, you might consider heading to one.

-Airports typically offer free internet access so passengers don’t have to use up their cell phone data while waiting for their flight.
+Airports typically offer free internet service so passengers don’t have to use up their cell phone data while waiting for their flight.

 Of course, you don’t need a plane ticket to hang out at the airport.
 You won’t be able to pass through security, but most airports have a lounge area outside security checkpoints where you can easily access free Wi-Fi.